Spirits of St. Louis: History

-The Spirits (who took their name from the Atlantic Ocean-crossing plane flown by Charles Lindbergh) were the third incarnation of a franchise that began as the Houston Mavericks and later the Carolina Cougars.
-However, only a few players from the 1973–74 Cougars followed the team to St. Louis, so the Spirits were essentially an expansion team.
-By that time, St. Louis was six years removed from NBA basketball, having lost the Hawks to Atlanta after the 1967-68 season.
+After the 1973–74 season, Carolina Cougars owner Tedd Munchak traded several players and told his team president Carl Scheer and head coach Larry Brown to seek employment elsewhere.
+On July 17, 1974, Munchak sold the team for $1.5 million ($500,000 upfront) to a New York group led by Harry Weltman, lawyer Donald Schupak and his client, the Silna brothers (Ozzie, Daniel); the group had sought to buy the Detroit Pistons in 1973 but declined to meet the asking price.
+Weltman was announced as team president, along with plans to move the team to St. Louis and play as the Spirits of St. Louis in the St. Louis Arena.
+Weltman and St. Louis Blues owner Sidney Solomon had considered many team names, including the St. Louis Arches (after the Gateway Arch in St. Louis) and the St. Louis Cardinals (after the baseball team and football team there at the time).
+Marvin Barnes was signed for a $2 million multi-year contract on that same day.
+The Spirits (who took their name from the Atlantic Ocean-crossing plane flown by Charles Lindbergh) was playing in a city that was just six years removed from NBA basketball, having lost the Hawks to Atlanta after the 1967–68 season.

 The Spirits were a colorful team featuring a number of players, both on and off the court, who were fairly successful in their basketball careers.
 Among them were Moses Malone, acquired during their second and final season, who went on to a long and successful career in the NBA, culminating in enshrinement in the Basketball Hall of Fame.
 Maurice Lucas spent most of his time in the ABA as a Spirit, then later became an all-star in the NBA with the Portland Trail Blazers.
-Other well-known players that played for the team included former Boston Celtics sixth man Don Chaney, future Celtics head coach M.L.
-Carr, and Ron Boone, who held the record for consecutive games played in pro basketball for many years.
+Other well-known players that played for the team included former Boston Celtics sixth man Don Chaney, future Celtics head coach M. L. Carr, and Ron Boone, who held the record for consecutive games played in pro basketball for many years.
 One of the most colorful players on the team was forward Marvin Barnes, famous for stories about his off-court behavior and lack of understanding of time zones.